tramanh06/pytorch-pretrained-BERT/README.md

-# PyTorch Pretrained BERT: Extended with Heatmap of attention weights
+# PyTorch Pretrained BERT: Extended with Visualization of attention weights

 This is a fork from the HuggingFace's Pytorch implementation of BERT.
 Please see the original README at https://github.com/huggingface/pytorch-pretrained-BERT